scriptotek/python-novice-inflammation/_episodes/07-cond.md

 > ## Count dissenting opinions
 >
-> Complete the code below to count the number of dissenting opinions in the query results.
+> In the code below, we will loop through a list of cases from the Case Law Api, then loop through the opinions for each of those cases.
+Each `opinion` has a "type" field which describes if it's a majority opinion, dissenting opinion or concurring opinion.
+First, check if you can print out all the values for this field:
 >
 > ~~~
 > import requests